FDio/csit/docs/lab/Testbeds_Xeon_Skx_Arm_Atom.md

  3. 3-node Xeon.       perf.       skx.  skx.
 2. 4.
 2. 6.
  4.  tcp-l47.           tcp-stack.  skx.  ps1.
 1. 1.
 1. 1.
  5.  atom-netgate.      perf+func.  net.  skx.
 1. 3.
 1. 1.
- 6.  aarch64-d05        perf+func.  arm.  skx.
-2. 2.
-1. 1.
+ 6.  aarch64-d05        perf        arm.  skx.
+1. 2.
+1. 1/2.
  7.  aarch64-mcbin      perf        arm.  skx.
 1. 2.
+1. 1/2.
+ 8. 1-node aarch64     func        arm.  n/a.
 1. 1.
+0. 0.
-                                                 Total skx_node:   20.
+                                                 Total skx_node:   19.
 ```

 ### 1-Node Xeon Testbeds

-One 1-node Xeon testbed for VPP_Device tests is built using one SUT (Type-6 server), with NIC ports connected back-to-back.
+One 1-node Xeon testbed for VPP_Device tests is built using one SUT (Type-6
+server), with NIC ports connected back-to-back.

 ### 2-Node Xeon Testbeds

-Four 2-node Xeon testbeds (are expected to be built|are built), with each testbed using one SUTs (Type-1 server) and one TG (Type-2 server) connected back-to-back.
-NIC cards placement into slots and NIC ports connectivity is following the testbed specification included in next sections.
+Four 2-node Xeon testbeds (are expected to be built|are built), with each
+testbed using one SUTs (Type-1 server) and one TG (Type-2 server) connected
+back-to-back.
+NIC cards placement into slots and NIC ports connectivity is
+following the testbed specification included in next sections.

 ### 3-Node Xeon Testbeds

-Two 3-node Xeon testbeds (are expected to be built|are built), with each testbed using two SUTs (Type-1 server) and one TG (Type-2 server) connected in full-mesh triangle.
-NIC cards placement into slots and NIC ports connectivity is following the testbed specification included in next sections.
+Two 3-node Xeon testbeds (are expected to be built|are built), with each testbed
+using two SUTs (Type-1 server) and one TG (Type-2 server) connected in full-mesh
+triangle.
+NIC cards placement into slots and NIC ports connectivity is following
+the testbed specification included in next sections.

+### 1-Node Arm Marvell ThunderX2 Testbed

+One 1-node ThunderX2 testbed for VPP_Device tests is expected to be built using
+one SUT (Type-9 server), with NIC ports connected back-to-back.

-### Arm Testbeds
+### 3-Node Arm Huawei TaiShan Testbed

-One 3-node Huawei testbeds (are expected to be built|are built), with each testbed using two SUTs (Type-3 server) and one TG (Type-2 server) connected in full-mesh triangle.
+One 3-node TaiShan testbed is built, with each testbed using two SUTs (Type-3
+server) and one TG (Type-2 server) connected in full-mesh triangle.
+NIC cards
+placement into slots and NIC ports connectivity is following the testbed
+specification included in next sections.

+### 3-Node Arm Marvell MACCHIATObin Testbed

-One 3-node Marvell testbeds (are expected to be built|are built), with each testbed using two SUTs (Type-4 server) and one TG (Type-2 server) connected in full-mesh triangle.
+One 3-node MACCHIATObin testbeds is built, with each testbed using two SUTs
+(Type-4 server) and one TG (Type-2 server) connected in full-mesh triangle.
+Built-in NIC ports connectivity is following the testbed specification included
+in next sections.

 ### TCP/IP and L47 Testbeds

 One 2-node Ixia PS One and Xeon server testbed, for TCP/IP host stack tests.

 ### Atom Testbeds
-One 3-node Atom (Netgate based) testbed is built consisting of three SUTs (Type-5 Netgate device.)
-NIC cards placement into slots and NIC ports connectivity is following the testbed specification included in the next section.
+One 3-node Atom (Netgate based) testbed is built consisting of three SUTs
+(Type-5 Netgate device.)
+NIC cards placement into slots and NIC ports
+connectivity is following the testbed specification included in the next
+section.

 ## Inventory

 ### Appliances

 ```
 1. Ixia PerfectStorm One Appliance
     - 1 * PS10GE4NG